Samsung/Tizen.NET/_posts/2020-02-03-Using-a-Custom-Font-to-Your-XamarinForms-Tizen-Application.md

 toc_sticky: true
 ---

-In order to use custom fonts in existing Xamarin.Forms application, you had to include the font asset into each platform project and use the `FontFamily` property to apply the fonts.
-This was very cumbersome because each platform requires a different syntax for referencing a font file.
+To use custom fonts in existing Xamarin.Forms applications, you have to add the font asset to each platform project and use the `FontFamily` property to apply the fonts.
+This is very cumbersome, because each platform requires a different syntax for referencing a font file.
 This is no different on Tizen.
-As introduced in [previous blog post](https://samsung.github.io/Tizen.NET/tizen%20.net/custom-fonts), using custom fonts in your Tizen .NET application was a not that simple.
+As introduced in [previous blog post](https://samsung.github.io/Tizen.NET/tizen%20.net/custom-fonts), using custom fonts in your Tizen .NET application is not that simple.

-Thanks to Xamarin.Forms community, `Xamarin.Forms 4.5.0` introduces a [new uniform way](https://github.com/xamarin/Xamarin.Forms/pull/6013) to specify the custom font across platforms.
-You can no longer define custom fonts on each platform and use them in the same way by including them as `Application Resources`.
-This is available from [Xamarin.Forms 4.5.0 Pre Release 1](https://www.nuget.org/packages/Xamarin.Forms/4.5.0.142-pre1).
-However, unfortunately, this version didn't include support for Tizen.
-So, we contributed to tizen support, and now there is no need of writing some piece of code for using the fonts.
-Also, you can choose from any of the thousands of fonts and use them in your Xamarin.Forms tizen application.
+Thanks to the Xamarin.Forms community, `Xamarin.Forms 4.5.0` introduces a [new uniform way](https://github.com/xamarin/Xamarin.Forms/pull/6013) to specify the custom font across platforms.
+You can no longer define custom fonts on each platform and use them in the same way by including them as `Application Resources`, which was available from [Xamarin.Forms 4.5.0 Pre Release 1](https://www.nuget.org/packages/Xamarin.Forms/4.5.0.142-pre1).
+However, this version didn't include support for Tizen.

+We added Tizen support, and now there is no need to write code to use the fonts.
+You can also choose from any of thousands of available fonts and use them in your Xamarin.Forms Tizen application.

-> NOTE: This change will be effective form [Xamarin.Forms 4.5.0 Pre Release 2](https://www.nuget.org/packages/Xamarin.Forms/4.5.0.187-pre2) or higher version.
+> **NOTE**: This change will be effective as of [Xamarin.Forms 4.5.0 Pre Release 2](https://www.nuget.org/packages/Xamarin.Forms/4.5.0.187-pre2) or higher.

-In this blog, you will understand how to use a custom embedded fonts in Xamarin.Forms Tizen application.
+In this blog, we will describe how to use custom embedded fonts in Xamarin.Forms Tizen applications.

 ## Add the font file to your project in Visual Studio